A Boldly Flavored Salmon Recipe for Busy Weeknights!

 - For a bit more heat, add a generous pinch of red pepper flakes.

-- To make-ahead: This honey sriracha salmon is best enjoyed fresh immediately after cooking.
+- To make-ahead: Honey sriracha salmon is best enjoyed fresh immediately after cooking.
 However, you can marinate it for up to 24 hours before cooking.

 - Leftovers and storage: Store leftovers in an airtight container in the fridge for use within 3 days.
-Remember, seafood has a shorter shelf life than other proteins and should be enjoyed within a few days.
+Remember, seafood has a shorter shelf life than meats or poultry and should be enjoyed within a few days.

 - To freeze: Cooked salmon can be frozen for up to 3 months.
 Thaw the salmon completely overnight in a refrigerator before reheating.